 Health Effects of Ozone and Particle Pollution

 Two types of air pollution dominate in the U.S.: ozone and particle pollution1.
 These two pollutants threaten the health and the lives of millions of Americans.
 Thanks to the Clean Air Act, the U.S. has far less of both pollutants now than in the past.
-Still, more than 133.9 million people live in counties where monitors show unhealthy levels of one or both—meaning the air a family breathes could shorten life or cause lung cancer.
+Still, nearly 141.1 million people live in counties where monitors show unhealthy levels of one or both—meaning the air a family breathes could shorten life or cause lung cancer and other harmful effects.

 So what are ozone and particle pollution?

 It may be hard to imagine that pollution could be invisible, but ozone is.
 It is currently one of the least-well-controlled pollutants in the United States.
 And, it is also one of the most dangerous.
 Learn more about ozone.

 Ever look at dirty truck exhaust?
 Overwhelming evidence shows that particle pollution—like that coming from that exhaust smoke—can kill.
 Particle pollution can increase the risk of heart disease, lung cancer and asthma attacks and can interfere with the growth and work of the lungs.
 Learn more about particle pollution.